frederickaplan/fdh/files/PART2/fdh-2-4.md

 We have seen that **typefaces and spelling significantly changed** over time, which makes OCR still a challenge for historical texts.
 This challenge was recognised early.
 For instance in 1974, Ray Kurzweil created an early Omni-font OCR technology.

+The digital images of ancient printed texts are also often of poor quality which makes the transcription challenging.
+For printed texts of the 18 or 19th century, OCRs can still sometimes produced very noisy outputs, sometimes refered as Digital Noise .
+For instance,  OCR on the sweedish newspaper Aftonbladet (1830-1862) has resulted in the production of 9 million unique words.
+As a matter of comparison, a Swedish dictionnary only mention 62 000 words.
+The OCR of the newspaper had 590 variants of the word "telegraph" (see Jarlbrink and Snickars 2016).

+However, in the recent years, important progresses have been made to improve OCR on ancient printed text.

 #### 3.1.2.
 Handwritten Text Recognition

 Deep-learning based **Handwritten Text Recognition (HTR)** has made important progresses in recent years.
 The details of the methods will be discussed in the Algorithm parts.